|

 of thermocouple amplifiers.

-at the input to the amplifier, and do not connect the other end
+connection provided at the input to the amplifier, and do not

-of the shield (at the device under test) to a ground.
-However,
+connect the other end of the shield (at the device under test)

-when the thermocouple must be grounded, use the same ground terminal
+to a ground.
+However, when the thermocouple must be grounded,

-to connect to the shield and do not use the shield connection
+use the same ground terminal to connect to the shield and do

-at the amplifier end.
-(Remember, the shield must not be grounded
+the shield must not be grounded at both ends.)

 Strain gauges